michal-h21/make4ht/README.md

 `common_filters`.
 Used DOM filters are `fixinlines`, `idcolons`, `joincharacters`, and `tablerows`.

+detect\_engine

+:    detect engine and format necessary for the document compilation from the
+     magic comments supported by \LaTeX\ editors such as TeXShop or TeXWorks.
+     Add something like the following line at the beginning of the main \TeX\ file:

+     `%!TEX TS-program = xelatex`

+     It supports also Plain \TeX, use for example `tex` or `luatex` as the program name.

 dvisvgm\_hashes

 :    efficient generation of SVG pictures using Dvisvgm.
 It can utilize